 The diplomatic concerns to find new partners and secure ports is one hypothesis of China’s underlying concerns and explanation of China’s shift of investment.
 Future researches should test this hypothesis and shed light on the direction of further research as the BRI proceeds in the future.

-Regardless of China’s specific metrics, the over-emphasis on this or that standards outweigh other considerations more critical to the success of BRI projects.
+Regardless of China’s specific metrics, the over-emphasis on this or that standard outweigh other considerations more critical to the success of BRI projects.
 The pursuit of these standards may undermine the diplomatic goals and sustainability of some projects.
 A report by the Center of Global Development concludes that at least eight countries are vulnerable to excessive debt burden because of BRI-related financing.”
 Among these countries are Djibouti, the Maldives, Laos, Montenegro, Mongolia, Tajikstan, Kyrgyz Republic, and Pakistan.
 The sole pursuit of diplomatic goals may render the construction of these projects counterproductive.
 Bangladesh in 2015 negotiated with China for funding of the Matarbari Port, but the funding was very unacceptable such that Bangladesh turned to Japan to finance the project.
 Moreover, the controversies of those projects may also provoke international criticism counterproductive to China’s potential diplomatic concerns, ranging from Sri Lanka’ handover of the Hambantota and the displacement of the local population in Laos due to the China-Laos railway.
 To ensure the sustainability of the BRI and make it work toward China’s diplomatic purposes, whatever they are, other important metrics crucial to the success of investment should have proper weight and coexist with the diplomatic and geopolitical concerns should coexist.

 VII.
 Conclusion